akireev13/todo_list/README.md

 A simple to-do list application that allows to add, complete and delete tasks.

-Involves basic API implementation and interaaction with built-in to django database sqlite.
+Involves basic API implementation and interaction with built-in to django database sqlite.

 In order to run: